shivanshjayara/Sensor-Fault-Detection/README.md

 * Since we have so many configurations like connection for mongoDB, cloud, etc.
 * So these configuration need to be centralized somewhere.
 * So we will create a folder that will maintain the connection configuration.
+* All this configuratuin firl will help in respective operations

 # Constant folder:
 * Every projects some contants.